TheArjunAgarwal/sem3-notes/agth.typ

   - bidding above your valuation, $tilde(v) > v$, as another agent may have valuation $v^*$ such that $tilde(v) > v^* > v$ and you will win instead of them; However, with the winners curse.
 ]
 #note[
-  This is the only weakly dominent equilibrium.
+  This is the only weakly dominant equilibrium.
 Although, this is by far not the only nash equilibrium. $(v_1, 0, dots, 0)$ is a NE; $(v_2, v_1, 0, dots, 0)$ is a NE; and so on.

-  This is called a Bayesian Nash Equilibriium as given our beliefs of the nature of the world, this maximizes our payoff.
+  This is called a Bayesian Nash Equilibrium as given our beliefs of the nature of the world, this maximizes our payoff.
 (Here the belief is that all valuations (in some radius around ours) are likely and that we may win).
 ]

 == Battle of the Sexes